fluent/fluentd-docs-gitbook/language/python.md

 ### High-Availability Configurations of Fluentd

-For high-traffic websites (more than 5 application nodes), we recommend using high-availability configuration for `td-agent`.
+For high-traffic websites (more than 5 application nodes), we recommend using the high-availability configuration for `td-agent`.
 This will improve the reliability of data transfer and query performance.

 -   [High-Availability Configurations of Fluentd](/deployment/high-availability.md)